fennecinspace/ciagen/README.md

 For the moment three datasets are already available to use: `coco, flickr30k, fer`.
 You can of course add a new script to prepare your own data.
 Please follow the same schema for your data.

+### `auto_caption`

+If you have a dataset without any captions, you can use LLM vision solutions to auto caption.
+We provide two methods

+1. server based : using openai (paid) (online)
+> for openai you must create an api key, and top up your account with a minimum of 5 dollars here : https://platform.openai.com/

+2. local execution : using ollama (free) (local)
+> for ollama you must install it here : https://ollama.com/ then you must pull whatever model you want to use (ex: ollama pull llama3.2-vision).
+Use only multimodal vision models which can be found here : https://ollama.com/search?c=vision

 ### `gen`

 The `gen` task will extract some condition from real data: